The Brady Bunch Hour: Scheduling

-The show was intended to air every fifth week in the same slot as The Hardy Boys/Nancy Drew Mysteries, but was scheduled sporadically throughout the season, leading to inconsistent ratings.
-A promo was often shown with Reed and Henderson stating, "The Brady Bunch Variety Hour won't be seen this week, but we will be back again soon".
+The show was intended to air every fifth week in the same slot as The Hardy Boys/Nancy Drew Mysteries.
+Starting in November 1976, the series maintained this schedule for the first few episodes.
+By March, however, the series was briefly a weekly show, running for three weeks consecutively in March and April.
+It then returned to being scheduled sporadically for its final few episodes, leading to inconsistent ratings.
+A promo was often shown with Reed and Henderson stating, "The Brady Bunch Variety Hour won't be seen this week, but we will be back again soon."

 Episodes

 Home media

-The first and fourth episodes were released on VHS and DVD in the United States in 2000 by Rhino Entertainment.
+The first and fourth episodes were released on VHS and DVD in the United States in 2000 by Rhino Entertainment under license from the Kroffts.